oomlout/oomlout_oomp_builder/navigation/electronic/potentiometer/17_mm/10000_ohm/part/readme.md

-# Electronic Potentiometer 17 Mm 10000 Ohm
+# Electronic Potentiometer 17 mm 10000 Ohm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base